|AAD||average annual damage|

 Flood Frequency Analysis

 A statistical analysis to determine the relationship between peak discharge and the likelihood of the occurrence of the peak discharge.
-This is undertaken based on recorded historical data.2
+This is undertaken based on historical data.2

 Flood fringe areas